-Katarina Wong is an artist and curator based in NYC and also splits time in her studio in Havana, Cuba.
+Katarina Wong is an artist and curator based in NYC.

 Katarina's work has been shown nationally and internationally, including at the Chinese American Museum and California African Art Museum, both in LA as part of the 2017 Pacific Standard Time: LA/LA initiative, El Museo Del Barrio, The Bronx Museum, The Fowler Museum in LA, the Nobel Museum in Stockholm, Sweden, and Fundacion Canal in Madrid, Spain, and the Coral Gables Art Museum in Miami.